-The Leipzig 2020 plan was passed by the City Council in May of 2009 and included public input from residents and businesses in order to create a well-rounded, extensive concept for future development of the city.
+The Leipzig 2030 plan includes public input from residents and businesses in order to create a well-rounded, extensive concept for future development of the city.
 The plan is based on the Leipzig Charter as a model, which was drafted focusing on sustainable, integrated development and strengthening underprivileged areas.

 The plan focuses on integrating eleven concept areas: housing, economy and employment, free spaces and environment, education, social topics, culture, centres, transport and technical facilities, preservation of ancient monuments, sports, and universities and research establishments.
 The main goals of the SEKo are the improvement of national and international status, increased competitiveness, maintaining and strengthening the high quality of life, and the assurance of social cohesion and stability.
 The main goals were placed in the context of all city districts, which were then placed in a prioritised hierarchy.